CBIIT/beautiful-jekyll/candle/index.md

 * **`EXTRA_SCRIPT_ARGS`**: Command-line arguments you'd like to include when invoking Python or Rscript
   * E.g., `--max-ppsize=100000` if the model is written in R
   * In other words, the model will ultimately be run like `python $EXTRA_SCRIPT_ARGS my_model.py` or `Rscript $EXTRA_SCRIPT_ARGS my_model.R`
-* **`RESTART_FROM_EXP`**: If a UPF job was run previously but for whatever reason did not complete, here you can specify the name of the experiment from which to resume
+* **`RESTART_FROM_EXP`**: If a "grid" workflow was run previously but for whatever reason did not complete, here you can specify the name of the experiment from which to resume
   * E.g., `X002`

 # Adapting your model to work with CANDLE